Yusif151/Yusif151/README.md

 - 👋 Hi, I’m Yusif
 - 👀 I’m interested in music, photography, videography and coding
-- 🌱 Currently learning C, C++, Python, Julia, Haskell
+- 🌱 Currently learning C++, HTML/CSS, JavaScript

 <!---
 Yusif151/Yusif151 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.